edthedev/edthedev.github.io/resume/Resume.Edward.Delaporte.md

 #### Community Involvement

+- Presenting to Internet2 on Cybersecurity in Safer Illinois - University of Illinois COVID response, 2020
+- Presented Putting the Sec in SecDevOps - Urbana IT Professionals Forum - Spring 2020
 - Presented at Urbana IT Professionals Forum - Fall 2016, Spring 2018, Fall 2018, Spring 2019
 - Webmaster - Rotary Club of Champaign since 2018
 - Hosts a free "Learn Programming In Scratch!" class for elementary students at local public libraries since 2017